- Transfer Credit

 1. Visit Peer Advisors before applying to discuss your own academic and/or career plans, and the role of the peer advisor (these questions will be on the application).

-3. Attend the Peer Advisor Training, usually the day before classes start, from 12-5pm in East Hall.
+3. If accepted, attend the 5-hour Peer Advisor Training, usually the day before classes start, in East Hall.

 Things to know

 1. You must be delcared in Psychology or BCN.

 2. You must register for Psych 308 during the term you are a Peer Advisor.